 4. Sell your stuff

 Do you have old furniture lying around or clothes you never wear?
 Maybe you should consider selling your stuff online.
 Kijiji, Craigslist, and eBay are three great sites to get rid of things you no longer use or need.
 Here are some tips on how to make money on eBay.

 Putting your money in GICs or a high-interest savings account means you’ll get slow and steady returns.
 But the interest income you earn might not even beat the annual inflation rate (1.4% in August).
 That’s why you should consider investing in the stock market, either through mutual funds, index funds, or exchange-traded funds (ETFs).

 As of Oct.
 5, 2017, the S&P/TSX Composite Index’s five-year annualized return was 4.9% while the S&P 500’s five-year annualized return was 11.8%.
 Over the past five years, you would have made more money investing in the stock market than having cash sit in a savings account or owning a GIC.
 Although past performance isn’t indicative of future results and the stock market is more volatile, it has been a better place to put your money.
 Not convinced?
-A chart from Fidelity shows how stocks have outperformed GICs over a 40-year period.
+A chart from Vanguard Canada shows how ETFs have outperformed GCIs over time.

 - Choosing the Best GIC for Your Needs

 - [Infographic] How Much More Can You Save With a TFSA?